thuml/Large-Time-Series-Model/README.md

 ## Benchmark

-Given the significant value to researchers and practitioners, we provide a summary of several concurrent Large Time Series Models:
+Given the significant value to researchers and practitioners, we provide a summary of several concurrent large time-series models:

 * [MOMENT](https://arxiv.org/abs/2402.03885) is trained on large scale by masking modeling.
 It can be applied to zero-shot forecasting by concatenating lookback series with a mask with the length to be predicted.
 * [Chronos](https://arxiv.org/abs/2403.07815) is a probabilistic point-level forecaster developed by [Amazon](https://huggingface.co/amazon/chronos-t5-large).
 Chronos-S1 samples one prediction trajectory and Chronos-S20 uses the mean of sampled 20 trajectories.